aeonguild/aeonwallet/README.md

 ## How To Help.

 Please report any issues using the app.
 Also, help translating and adding reliable nodes is appreciated.
+Translations available for 中文 aeon wallet.

 ## Thanks.